 Introduction

-Developing a broadly-reactive (or “universal”) influenza vaccine is a key goal for reducing the burden of seasonal influenza and increasing pandemic preparedness (1–4).
+Developing a broadly-protective (or “universal”) influenza vaccine is a key goal for reducing the burden of seasonal influenza and increasing pandemic preparedness (1–4).
 As a given influenza strain spreads, many hosts develop an immune response to that strain, placing selective pressure on the virus.
 Mutant lineages can acquire antigenic changes that are not recognized by hosts who have previously received vaccines, allowing for vaccine escape.
 The rapid evolution and vaccine escape patterns of influenza make developing a universal vaccine difficult (5–8).
-Many broadly-reactive vaccine candidates are under development (9), but the best method for assessing the breadth of a vaccine candidate (how broadly-reactive a vaccine candidate is) is unclear.
+Many new vaccine candidates are under development (9), but the best method for assessing the breadth of a vaccine candidate (how broadly immunogenic a vaccine candidate is) is unclear.

 In previous research, the breadth of the response is quantified by measuring vaccine-induced immunogenicity against a panel of historical influenza strains.
 Among multiple vaccine candidates, the one that induces a clinically meaningful immune response to the highest number of strains is considered the most broadly reactive (10–15).
 This method is easy to conduct, but the selection of different virus panels across research groups makes the results from different labs hard to compare.
 Some methodological work has focused on methods for imputing data across different virus panels (16,17), but there is no practical exploration of how well these imputation measures work, and they rely on a low-rank approximation which may be unreliable (18).
 Requiring many different labs to use exactly the same panel of viral strains (including constant monitoring for adaptations, and ensuring all protocols are the same) is logistically not feasible and would be extremely expensive.
 Breadth metrics that are robust to the selection of different panels of viral strains would circumvent these logistical issues and allow for fair comparisons of broadly-reactive vaccine candidates across lab groups.